Committed to a higher standard

 Minimizing the impact on our communities

-Peoples Gas has been proactively replacing older pipes for more than a decade.
-Most of the replacement work on our system is being done in the public rights-of-way and in front of residential properties.
-Construction methods have a low impact on the roads by using trenchless technology like directional drilling.
-Upon completion, disturbed areas are restored to pre-project condition or better.
+Cast iron and bare steel pipes were widely installed throughout the country for distribution of natural gas until the 1970s.
+Current standards call for pipe made of polyethylene or coated steel, which is more corrosion resistant.
+For that reason, we've been proactively replacing older and problematic pipes for more than a decade.
+Most of the work on our system will be done in the public rights of way and in front of residential properties.
+Any excavation will have minimal impact on the roads by using trenchless technology like directional drilling.
+Upon completion, disturbed areas will be restored to pre-project condition or better.
 All work is done at no expense to homeowners or local government.

 The Methane Challenge Program provides a new mechanism through which U.S. oil and gas companies can make more specific and transparent commitments to reducing methane emissions.
 See how Peoples Gas has applied best management practices (BMPs) to mitigate and reduce methane emissions.

 Where We're Working

 View the service areas and maps where we're performing upgrades: